 - 1. Prior to MM01 figures relate to variable ETHCEN. - 2.
 Prior to MM01 figures relate to variable SOCMAIN. - 3.
-From MM01 to D01F figures relate to variable MPNE01.
-Prior to MM01 figures relate to MPNO - 4.
-Prior to MM00 figures relate to sick. - 5.
-Information about these variables is not available prior to JA00.
+From MM01 to D01F, figures relate to variable MPNE01.
+Prior to MM01 figures relate to MPNO. - 4.
+Prior to MM00 figures relate to SICK population estimates and then adjusting for the estimated age and sex composition by region.
+When evaluating whether additional information might improve the performance of a population weighting methodology, it is important not to lose sight of issues such as the availability of up-to-date population data at the sub-regional level and the relative transparency of the method.